E commerce warehouse: Do you need one to run an ecommerce business?

 Third-party logistics (3PL) providers

 A 3PL handles storing inventory, picking, packing, and shipping.
+Some 3PLs also offer direct shipping to consumers, streamlining the fulfillment process through direct-to-consumer (DTC) distribution channels.
 It’s plug-and-play for many enterprise-level online sellers looking for staffed fulfillment centers.

 But the downside is less control over brand experience, lack of visibility into the fulfillment process, and hidden fees.